top of page

 3. Bodily functions: All organisms share some common functions in general, to a certain degree for each individual entity.
 Metabolism, physical activity, sensuality, ability for reproduction, and even death.
 Although they are based on something, every organism is in constant activity regardless of environment.
 Even if an organism dies due to a certain environment, it is still a bodily function that occurs generally.
 Each one of us has our own metabolic rates, heartbeats (or no heartbeats if we're dead), physical capabilities which can exist without external demonstration – all to a certain degree.

-It is important to note that I am not discussing about specific bodily functions, but those we have in common on one side, but to a certain degree and merit – on the other.
-Some of us may lack some bodily functions which the general population has in common, such as hearing, listening, and the like, but as said those are just specific functions.
+It is important to note that I am not discussing specific bodily functions, but those we have in common on one side, but to a certain degree and merit – on the other.
+Some of us may lack some bodily functions which the general population has in common, such as hearing, seeing, and the like, but as said those are just specific functions.

 Final Words